 To make a tax deductible donation go here:

-In the photos below (click on them to see them larger) you can see side by side the grassy areas and the restored original forest.
+In the photos below (click on them to see them larger).
+You can see, side by side, the grassy areas and the restored forest.

-Now it is your turn to comment below.
+Now it’s your turn to comment below.
 Are you planning to pay your tree karma?
 How would you like to see your own personal wealth increase?